apache/druid/docs/design/coordinator.md

 ### Overview

-The Druid Coordinator process is primarily responsible for segment management and distribution.
-More specifically, the Druid Coordinator process communicates to Historical processes to load or drop segments based on configurations.
+The Druid Coordinator service is primarily responsible for segment management and distribution.
+More specifically, the Druid Coordinator service communicates to Historical services to load or drop segments based on configurations.
 The Druid Coordinator is responsible for loading new segments, dropping outdated segments, ensuring that segments are "replicated" (that is, loaded on multiple different Historical nodes) proper (configured) number of times, and moving ("balancing") segments between Historical nodes to keep the latter evenly loaded.

 The Druid Coordinator runs its duties periodically and the time between each run is a configurable parameter.
 On each run, the Coordinator assesses the current state of the cluster before deciding on the appropriate actions to take.
-Similar to the Broker and Historical processes, the Druid Coordinator maintains a connection to a Zookeeper cluster for current cluster information.
+Similar to the Broker and Historical services, the Druid Coordinator maintains a connection to a Zookeeper cluster for current cluster information.
 The Coordinator also maintains a connection to a database containing information about "used" segments (that is, the segments that *should* be loaded in the cluster) and the loading rules.

-Before any unassigned segments are serviced by Historical processes, the Historical processes for each tier are first sorted in terms of capacity, with least capacity servers having the highest priority.
-Unassigned segments are always assigned to the processes with least capacity to maintain a level of balance between processes.
-The Coordinator does not directly communicate with a historical process when assigning it a new segment; instead the Coordinator creates some temporary information about the new segment under load queue path of the historical process.
-Once this request is seen, the historical process will load the segment and begin servicing it.
+Before any unassigned segments are serviced by Historical services, the Historical services for each tier are first sorted in terms of capacity, with least capacity servers having the highest priority.
+Unassigned segments are always assigned to the services with least capacity to maintain a level of balance between services.
+The Coordinator does not directly communicate with a Historical service when assigning it a new segment; instead the Coordinator creates some temporary information about the new segment under load queue path of the Historical service.
+Once this request is seen, the Historical service will load the segment and begin servicing it.

 ### Running